vinayhegde1990/devops-notes/docs/source/Staging.rst

-.. _STAGING:

 Staging
 ===========

 ..
 Note:: This document will show you how to create a Staging environment to work with Sphinx & Read the Docs.

-1. Assuming you have Python already, install Sphinx:
+1. Assuming you have Python already, install Sphinx Otherwise, please follow `steps <https://realpython.com/installing-python/>`_ to install Python.
+Then do:

 .. code-block:: python
    :linenos: